 Skip to main content

-North Carolina · OCT
+North Carolina · ODC

 Odor Control Certification in North Carolina

 Odor Control certification in North Carolina teaches deodorization techniques for smoke, water, biological, and pet odors that linger in the state's humid air and flood-affected homes.
-NISCR's online, self-paced OCT course is fully remote and provides a same-day certificate, letting you add a marketable specialty to your restoration toolkit immediately.
+NISCR's online, self-paced ODC course is fully remote and provides a same-day certificate, letting you add a marketable specialty to your restoration toolkit immediately.

 100% online & self-paced — your certificate the same day, anywhere in North Carolina.